open-telemetry/opentelemetry-specification/specification/logs/sdk_exporters/stdout.md

 Exporter](../sdk.md#logrecordexporter) which outputs the logs to stdout/console.

 The output format of the exporter is unspecified.
-The exporter MUST be documented that its output is not a standardized format across OpenTelemetry nor is it a stable format.
+The exporter SHOULD be documented that its output is not a standardized format across OpenTelemetry nor is it a stable format.
 The documentation SHOULD suggest the OTLP exporter for users that want a stable and standarized output format.